MariusEtudiant/MariusEtudiant/README.md

 ---

-## 🔗 Liens
+## 🔗 Links

 - [LinkedIn](https://www.linkedin.com/in/marius-casamian-a03b7926a)
 - [Portfolio](https://mariuscsm06.github.io/react-portfolio/)

 ---

-## 📧 Contact
+## 📧 Contacts

-Pour toute question ou opportunité, vous pouvez me joindre par email à marius.casamian@etu.unice.fr
+For any questions or opportunities, you can reach me by email at marius.casamian@etu.unice.fr

 ---

-© 2024 Marius - Tous droits réservés.
+© 2024 Marius -  All rights reserved.